rubik/rubik.github.io/content/post/kubernetes-tutorial-iii-best-practices.md

 In bigger projects, Namespaces are useful to separate different teams or projects into separate environments.
-In small clusters (e.g. a single small application), I personally find them very useful to split different environments (e.g. staging, production).
+In small clusters (e.g. a single small application), I find them very useful to split different environments (e.g. staging, production).
 Namespaces can be isolated at the network level with [NetworkPolicies](https://github.com/ahmetb/kubernetes-network-policy-recipes).
 Furthermore, a cluster administrator can restrict resource consumption and creation on a Namespace basis, using